 |Volunteer Interest Form|

 - Position Description: Before joining Casa Latina's employment program, new members must attend an orientation session; these are held bi-monthly on the 1st and 3rd Tuesdays of the month.
-Orientation volunteers support our Workforce Development Team with logistics and administrative tasks during orientation sessions.
+Orientation volunteers support our OSHA Team with logistics and administrative tasks during orientation sessions.
 Volunteers enter new member information into our database, help run federal and state background checks, make copies of photos IDs, and assist with set-up and break-down of orientation activities along with other tasks as needs and interests dictate.

 Day Workers' Center Assistant

 - Position Description: Help ensure the smooth running of this vibrant site!
 This position focuses on communication with prospective employers including: receiving calls requesting workers, processing online worker requests, relaying expectations to employers around fair wages and safe workplace conditions, following up with employers regarding their experience with Casa Latina workers, entering employment and feedback information into a database.

 - Requirements: No Spanish required, but there are opportunities to practice conversational Spanish.

 - Schedule/Shifts: Commitment is one shift per week for a minimum of 3 months.
 Schedule: Mon.-Fri.
 7:00am-10:30am / Sat.
 7:00am-11:00am.
 We ask that volunteers arrive 15 minutes early.

 - Position Description: Help provide childcare for Latino families at our various Mujeres Sin Fronteras (MSF) meetings at Casa Latina, in Everett, and in Auburn.
 Schedules for each location are listed below.
 Volunteers need only commit to one location/schedule.
 We rely on volunteers to offer childcare in the evenings so that parents can build community and leadership skills.
 Toys and games provided.